 When a person speaks of a "credit card hold," they can be referring to two different meanings.
-The hold might be a verified electronic transaction hold—also called an authorized hold.
-This definition indicates that an amount is rendered as unavailable by your bank until the hold settles or falls off.
+The hold might be a verified electronic transaction hold, also called an "authorized hold."
+It indicates that an amount is rendered as unavailable by your bank until the hold settles or falls off.
 In the second meaning, it might be a temporary period where you are prevented by your bank from using the card until the issue in question is resolved.
-This type of hold is also known as an administrative hold.
+This type of hold is also known as an "administrative hold."

-Credit card holds tie up your funds and make at least a part of your credit impossible to use.
+Credit card holds make at least a part of your credit impossible to use.
 Consumers need to understand both types of credit card holds in order to be able to manage them.

 The Administrative Hold